Winegrowing Buying guides

 Legal and tax support

-Choice of legal status
+Choosing the legal status

-Taxation and social security contributions
+Taxation and social contributions

-Legal aspects of the purchase
+Legal procedures for the purchase

 Training and skills